tristone13th/lspmark.nvim/README.md

 ## Setup & Usage

-All you need to do is installing it using your favorite plugin manager and run the following code after installation:
+**First**, install it using your favorite plugin manager and run the following code after installation:

 ```lua
 require("lspmark").setup()
 require("telescope").load_extension("lspmark")
 ```

-To open the telescope window, you can run `Telescope lspmark`, to delete current selection in the telescope picker, you can press `d`.
+Note: To open the telescope window, you can run `Telescope lspmark`, to delete current selection in the telescope picker, you can press `d`.

-You need to bind your keys (or assiociate some commands) to the following APIs to enable partial or all the features:
+**Second**, you need to bind your keys (or assiociate some commands) to the following APIs to enable partial or all the features:

 ### `require('lspmark.bookmarks').paste_text()`